-PO4: adapt to the work environment and are able to work on time-bound assignments/projects individually or within a team, for a company or as a freelancer.
+PO4: adapt to the work environment and can work on time-bound assignments/projects individually or within a team, for a company or as a freelancer.

 PO5: apply knowledge acquired during the course to update w.r.t changing Industrial requirements and stay relevant to the job-at-hand.